 Let’s get one thing straight.
 The average weight of fifth wheels are almost always above the towing capacity of a van or SUV.
 Fifth Wheel RVs should only be towed by trucks with suitable towing ratings.
 But if you’re in a pinch you can buy a specialized tool called an Automated Safety Hitch to get an emergency towing job done.
 This hitch technically makes it possible to pull a fifth wheel trailer with a van or SUV with a gooseneck trailer hitch.

-I’m going to go more in depth about the tow ratings for vans and SUVs and the hitch you need to buy, and then I will tell you about some trucks that are pretty good deals if you want to take your family on a trip with the fifth wheel.
+This article goes into depth about the tow ratings for vans and SUVs.
+You will learn which hitches to buy to pull a fifth wheel with a van or SUV.
+I will also tell you about some hauling trucks that can take your family on a trip with the fifth wheel.

-If you know the gross vehicle weight rating (GVWR), the gross axle weight rating (GAWR), the gross trailer weight (GTW), and the tongue weight (TW), you can safely and accurately determine whether or not your towing vehicle can actually successfully tow your towing load.
+If you know the gross vehicle weight rating (GVWR), the gross axle weight rating (GAWR), the gross trailer weight (GTW), and the tongue weight (TW), you can safely and accurately determine if your tow vehicle can actually successfully tow your towing load.

 The gross vehicle weight rating (GVWR), the gross axle weight rating (GAWR), the gross trailer weight (GTW), and the tongue weight (TW) can all be found in the owner’s manual of your towing vehicle.

 If you lost your owner’s manual then you can Google the specs for your specific towing vehicle to get the figures.